launchscout/curriculum/2-Networking/README.md

   * Firewalls
 * Overview of Cloud Foundry and DCPloy
 * Overview of Microservices at Kroger
+* Talk about Postman and HTTP communication with API services

 # Videos to watch before class